niklasschildhauer/ba-mediaqueries5/README.md

 The script runs its own algorithm to evaluate them.
 Afterwards a modified CSS code is generated, which is inserted into the HTML document as style-element.
 Each time a preference is changed, the process is triggered again.
-In addition, the skirpt also makes the media feature candidates available in JS as a media query list, as well as the candidate value as a variable.
+In addition, the scirpt also makes the media feature candidates available in JS as a media query list, as well variables.

 #### How to setup the polyfill
 To use the polyfill in any website, the two files from [built](https://gitlab.mi.hdm-stuttgart.de/ns107/ba-mq5/-/tree/master/built) must be embedded in the HTML document as follows: